 3. Find a Lender

 Choose a lender based on your preferences.
 Maybe you want to transact with a bank that’s near your business location.
-You can choose from these SBA accredited lenders.
+Use SBA’s Lender Match feature to find the right lender for you.
 There are also lender aggregators and finders like SmartBiz, which can help you connect with a lender.
 Most lenders offer an online application option.

 4. Submit Your Loan Application